 Another problem resolved.
 A makeup-free day for four teenagers.
 Gasp!

-Visiting John Pennekamp Coral Reef
+This road trip hits John Pennekamp Coral Reef

 The John Pennekamp Coral Reef State Park is located off the coast of Key Largo.
 I wanted the kids to see it before, as our guides warned us, “it’s gone forever.”
 Which is currently projected to be only several years in the future.